greta-dev/greta.template/README.md

 -----

+If you see something missing in this template or the to do list, please let us know via the issues, or send a pull request.
+We’d really appreciate it.
+This template comes with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.
+We also hope people using the template will keep the Code of Conduct with their package code.

-p.s. thanks @Karthik for the awesome template-template I shamelessly copied from [karthik/binder-test](https://github.com/karthik/binder-test)
+p.s. thanks @karthik for the awesome template-template I shamelessly copied from [karthik/binder-test](https://github.com/karthik/binder-test)